Lewisham Council Homepage Skip navigation

 Planning Committee is a public meeting which decides whether planning permission should be granted for a planning application.

-The members of a committee consist of 10 councillors, including a chair, who are all drawn from different political parties and wards.
+The members of a committee consist of 8 councillors, including a chair and a vice chair, who are all drawn from different political parties and wards.
 The councillors are appointed by residents at the annual general meeting.

-There are three planning committees: A, B and C. Committee meetings take place every two weeks and meetings are held in the Town Hall Civic Suite.
+There are two planning committees: A, and B. Committee meetings take place bi-monthly, and meetings are held in the Town Hall Civic Suite.

-Strategic planning committee meetings are held every four weeks to consider major applications which could impact upon the borough.
+Strategic planning committee meetings consider major applications which could impact upon the borough and where they are referrable to the Mayor of London.

 When would an application be referred to planning committee?